 As a tsunami it is saying that some tremendous change has happened deep in you and in the world.
-Tsunamis are caused by earthquakes on the sea bed.
+Tsunamis are caused by earthquakes on the sea bed, or massive earh changes.
 So many people are dreaming about them at the moment because of the enormous change going on around us and within us.
 So learn to face them without fear and be ready to meet change in your life and in your family.

-Example: I could in the distance a Tsunami coming towards us I found Collette to tell her, we went to see if we could find a way out for everyone, at the back of the building there was an open area that had an opening with big rocks like a gully, Collette and I agreed it was a way out Collette went to get the others but as she did my arm went over the boundary and my hand felt water and I knew it was too late I went to tell Collette.
+Example: I could see in the distance a Tsunami coming towards us.
+I found Collette to tell her, and we went to see if we could find a way out for everyone.
+At the back of the building there was an open area that had an opening with big rocks like a gully, Collette and I agreed it was a way out.
+Collette went to get the others but as she did my arm went over the boundary and my hand felt water and I knew it was too late.
+I went to tell Collette.
 I felt fear and acceptance that there was nothing I could do.

 Staying with what was happening I felt a black tar like substance, it felt like it lined part if the inside of the cord and it was thick and dense.
-I felt it was something I had been dealing with all my life and it felt like it came form my mother, but as I became aware of that thought I knew that it went along way back ancestral or beyond.
+I felt it was something I had been dealing with all my life and it felt like it came from my mother, but as I became aware of that thought I knew that it went a long way back, ancestral or beyond.
 I felt emotional, staying with the image the dense heavy blackness, something started to move in my belly, a bubble type ball of energy came out from the blackness into my hands and it felt like I was like a baby inside.

 Holding the energy bringing it out up my body, then it was taken back in through my mouth, like eating my own tail, a complete circle moving slowing down my body transforming the blackness as it went.